madan712/hello-docker/README.md

 ## Docker
-A simple docker example using springboot and database as mysql/mariadb
+A simple docker example using springboot and database as mysql/mariadb.
+It also includes steps to deploy it in AWS

 Create local image